 The ESC also differs from the modified Duke minor criteria by specifying that detecting silent vascular phenomena by imaging only is sufficient.

-Septic shock is more likely in patients with diabetes, acute renal insufficiency, S. aureus infection, vegetation size > 15 mm, and signs of persistent infection.
+Septic shock Sepsis and Septic Shock Sepsis is a clinical syndrome of life-threatening organ dysfunction caused by a dysregulated response to infection.
+In septic shock, there is critical reduction in tissue perfusion; acute failure... read more is more likely in patients with diabetes, acute kidney injury, S. aureus infection, vegetation size > 15 mm, and signs of persistent infection.
 The mortality rate for viridans streptococcal endocarditis without major complications is < 10% but is virtually 100% for Aspergillus endocarditis after prosthetic valve surgery.

 The prognosis is better with right-sided than left-sided endocarditis because tricuspid valve dysfunction is tolerated better, systemic emboli are absent, and right-sided S. aureus endocarditis responds better to antimicrobial therapy.

-Treatment consists of a prolonged course of antimicrobial therapy (1).
+Treatment consists of a prolonged course of antimicrobial therapy ( 1 Treatment references Infective endocarditis is infection of the endocardium, usually with bacteria (commonly, streptococci or staphylococci) or fungi.
+It may cause fever, heart murmurs, petechiae, anemia, embolic... read more ).
 Surgery may be needed for mechanical complications or resistant organisms.
 Typically, antimicrobials are given IV.
-Because they must be given for 2 to 8 wk, home IV therapy is often used.
+Because they must be given for 2 to 8 weeks, home IV therapy is often used.

 Any apparent source of bacteremia must be managed: necrotic tissue debrided, abscesses drained, and foreign material and infected devices removed.
 People with infective endocarditis should be evaluated by a dentist and treated for oral diseases that could cause bacteremia and subsequent endocarditis.
 Existing IV catheters (particularly central venous ones) should be changed.
 If endocarditis persists in a patient with a newly inserted central venous catheter, that catheter should also be removed.
 Organisms within biofilms adherent to catheters and other devices may not respond to antimicrobial therapy, leading to treatment failure or relapse.
 If continuous infusions are used instead of intermittent boluses, infusions should not be interrupted for long periods.

-Drugs and dosages depend on the microorganism and its antimicrobial susceptibility. (for typical regimens, see Table: Some Antibiotic Regimens for Endocarditis in the United States).
+Drugs and dosages depend on the microorganism and its antimicrobial susceptibility.
+(For typical regimens, see table Some Antibiotic Regimens for Endocarditis Some Antibiotic Regimens for Endocarditis in the United States .)

 Although most patients are stable enough to wait for culture results, empiric antibiotic therapy before organism identification may be necessary in seriously ill patients.
-Antibiotics should not be given until adequate blood cultures (2 or 3 samples from different sites over 1 h) have been obtained.
-Antibiotics should be broad spectrum to cover all likely organisms, typically including sensitive and resistant staphylococci, streptococci and enterococci.
+Antibiotics should not be given until adequate blood cultures (minimally, generally 2 or 3 samples from different sites over 1 hour) have been obtained.
+Antibiotics should be broad spectrum to cover all likely organisms, typically including sensitive and resistant staphylococci, streptococci, and enterococci.
 Empiric antibiotic regimens should reflect local patterns of infection and antibiotic resistance; however, typical examples of broad-spectrum antibiotic coverage may include

 As soon as possible, the empiric drug regimen should be adjusted based on culture results.

-IV drug abusers frequently do not adhere to treatment, abuse IV access lines, and tend to leave the hospital too soon.
+Patients who use IV illicit drugs frequently do not adhere to treatment, use IV access lines inappropriately, and tend to leave the hospital too soon.
 For such patients, short-course IV or (less preferably) oral therapy may be used.
-For right-sided endocarditis caused by methicillin-sensitive S. aureus, nafcillin 2 g IV q 4 h plus gentamicin 1 mg/kg IV q 8 h for 2 wk is effective, as is a 4-wk oral regimen of ciprofloxacin 750 mg po bid plus rifampin 300 mg po bid.
-Left-sided endocarditis does not respond to 2-wk courses.
+For right-sided endocarditis caused by methicillin-sensitive S. aureus, nafcillin 2 g IV every 4 hours plus gentamicin 1 mg/kg IV every 8 hours for 2 weeks is effective, as is a 4-week oral regimen of ciprofloxacin 750 mg twice a day plus rifampin 300 mg twice a day.
+Left-sided endocarditis does not respond to 2-week courses.

-Surgery (debridement, valve repair, or valve replacement) is sometimes required for treatment of infectious endocarditis (2).
+Surgery (debridement, valve repair, or valve replacement) is sometimes required for treatment of infectious endocarditis ( 3 Treatment references Infective endocarditis is infection of the endocardium, usually with bacteria (commonly, streptococci or staphylococci) or fungi.
+It may cause fever, heart murmurs, petechiae, anemia, embolic... read more ).
 Surgery is typically indicated in

 Patients with uncontrolled infection (those with persistent infection, infection with fungal or resistant organisms, recurrent prosthetic valve endocarditis, or endocarditis complicated by heart block, abscess, aneurysm, fistula, or enlarging vegetation)

-Patients at risk for embolism (particularly those with prosthetic, aortic or mitral native valve endocarditis, and large vegetations [defined in the United States as > 10 mm] or those with recurrent emboli)
+Patients at risk for embolism (particularly those with prosthetic, aortic or mitral native valve endocarditis, and large vegetations [defined in the United States as > 10 mm] or those with recurrent emboli).
+Early surgery in these patients decreases the risk of embolic events.

 Timing of surgery requires experienced clinical judgment.
-If heart failure caused by a correctable lesion is worsening (particularly when the organism is S. aureus, a gram-negative bacillus, or a fungus), surgery may be required after only 24 to 72 h of antimicrobial therapy.
-In patients with prosthetic valves, surgery may be required when TEE shows valve dehiscence on a paravalvular abscess, when valve dysfunction precipitates heart failure, when recurrent emboli are detected, or when the infection is caused by an antimicrobial-resistant organism.
+If heart failure caused by a correctable lesion is worsening (particularly when the organism is S. aureus, a gram-negative bacillus, or a fungus), surgery may be required after only 24 to 72 hours of antimicrobial therapy.

 Right-sided endocarditis is usually managed medically.
 If surgery is necessary (due to heart failure or lack of therapeutic response), then valve repair is preferred over replacement to avoid future prosthetic valve infection due to any continued IV drug use.